Max Samuel: Max Samuel's commitment to humans and society

 He often had visitors in his home and enjoyed socialising.
 Every two weeks he collected an economic and political 'club' to his fireplace room for coffee, cognac, and cigars.
 This group was a circle of democrats, among them the liberal local chief postmaster Heinrich Greve (1868–1936), Ludwig Klein (insurance broker), Peter Emil Erichson (1881–1963; publisher und art patron), Leo Glaser (1876–1950; owner of the Haliflor perfume and cosmetics factory), Friedrich Carl Witte (1864–1938; chemical manufacturer), and seldom Otto Hörsing (Social Democratic Party of Germany [SPD]).

-Occasionally joining them was Herbert Samuel's classmate and Greve's son Otto Heinrich Greve (1908–1968), who was then member of the German central board of the Young Democrats (DDP's youth wing) and speaker of Rostock's General Students Committee.
+Occasionally joining them was Herbert Samuel's classmate and Greve's son Otto Heinrich Greve (1908–1968), who was then a member of the German central board of the Young Democrats (DDP's youth wing) and speaker of Rostock's General Students Committee.
 He later, as a lawyer and Lower Saxon delegate to the Parliamentary Council co-authored the West German constitution, the Grundgesetz, and was elected into the Bundestag for the SPD, strongly advocating the West German Wiedergutmachung legislation.

 As the chair of Mecklenburg-Schwerin's biggest Jewish congregation (counting about 350 souls), directly elected for the first time in 1923 and re-elected for the last time on 17 February 1937, he managed to combine the German members of more liberal western mainstream Jewish observance, among which were many of Mecklenburg's long-established families, with the newcomers from Poland and Russia who were of more traditional Jewish leaning.
 These immigrants had been arriving since the 1890s, and there was an increase in immigration after the First World War.

 Also the Mecklenburg-Schwerin Jewish estate, the 1764-founded Israelitische Landesgemeinde Mecklenburg-Schwerin, ILM (literally: Mecklenburg-Schwerin State(wide) Israelite Community), lost its status as an estate of the realm with semi-governmental authority thus needing constitutional reforms which started in 1924.
 So Max Samuel with Löwenthal, Siegmann and further allies, since long campaigning for all kinds of reforms in backward Mecklenburg, excelled in reconstituting the Israelitische Landesgemeinde Mecklenburg-Schwerin from a body of compulsory membership for all Jews in the pre-1918 Mecklenburg-Schwerin, into a statewide umbrella body of Jewish congregations of voluntary membership, but maintaining its statutory corporation status.

 As part of the reforms, inspired by those of the Israelite Religious Community of Württemberg, the members were directly, instead of indirectly, represented in the umbrella body by its new 14-person general assembly (Israelitische Landesversammlung), established in 1926.
 ILM's four-person executive Israelite Upper Council (Israelitischer Oberrat, additionally the chief rabbi was an ex officio member), also established in 1764, became responsible to the new general assembly.